paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-21a-tobacco-inspection.md

 ### Statutory Notes

 #### References in Text
 The Federal Advisory Committee Act, referred to in text, is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Amendments
 1986—Pub.
 L. 99–272 inserted “late payment penalties, and interest earned from the investment of such funds,” in ninth sentence, substituted “The fees and charges authorized in this section shall be assessed” for “Such fees and charges shall be assessed”, and inserted provision relating to the investment of any funds realized from collection of fees or charges in insured or fully collateralized, interest-bearing accounts or in United States Government debt instruments, the income therefrom to be used to pay expenses incident to providing services under this chapter or reinvested.